VicangelNik/aspect_oriented_mechanism/README.md

 # Aspect Mechanism

-Simple implementation o aspect mechanism in java.
-The exercise is the implementation of **Aspect** interface in package _org.example.aspect_.
+Simple implementation of aspect mechanism in java.
+The implementation of **Aspect** interface is in package _org.example.aspect_.
 There is also a module (**spring_aspect_programming_example**) that explores a bit spring with aop and an example for aspectJ without any framework and another one for dynamic proxies.